 - Characterization Marches On:

-- The girls didn't have individual personalities at this point.
+- The girls don't have individual personalities at this point.
 They're also much more violent than the norm, as they kill the Amoeba Boys.

 - In heavy contrast with the final cartoon, the Amoeba Boys are an actual threat.
 They steal money from a bank and wield guns.